chill117/lnurl-node/README.md

 	host: 'localhost',
 	// The port for the HTTPS server:
 	port: 3000,
-	// The URL where the server is externally reachable:
+	// The URL where the server is externally reachable (e.g "https://your-lnurl-server.com"):
 	url: null,
+	// The URI path of the HTTPS end-point:
+	endpoint: '/lnurl',
 	auth: {
 		// List of API keys that can be used to authorize privileged behaviors:
 		apiKeys: [],